We want to follow the optimal path of the day, not the one using yesterday’s information

 Black hole Not onion

 Realizing the onion analogy fails.
 People say, tasks with unknowns are like onions.
 You peel the first layer, but there are more and more layers.
-But that doesn’t work because an onion still has a known size which doesn’t cjange.
+But that doesn’t work because an onion still has a known size which doesn’t change.

 A black hole on the other hand, is not as heavy as it seems from the outside.
 At least, in the sense, its diameter is much smaller than its original star precursor.